-- Must serve all five components for a reimbursable meal. - Larger portion sizes than specified may need to be served to children 13 through 18 years old to meet their nutritional needs for At-Risk Afterschool Programs and Emergency Shelters. - Must be unflavored whole milk for children age one.
+- 1 Must serve all five components for a reimbursable meal. - Larger portion sizes than specified may need to be served to participants over 12 years of age to meet their nutritional needs for At-Risk Afterschool Programs and Emergency Shelters.
+The Adult Food Chart (available on the CACFP webpage) should be used for participants with disabilities who are older than 18 years of age. - Must be unflavored whole milk for children age one.
 Must be unflavored fat-free (skim) or unflavored low-fat (1%) milk for children two through five years old.
-Must be unflavored fat-free (skim), unflavored low-fat (1%), flavored fat-free (skim), or flavored low-fat (1%) milk for children six years old and older. - 4 Alternate protein products must meet the requirements in CFR Appendix A to Part 226. - 5 Cooked beans, peas, and lentils may credit as either a vegetable or a meat alternate, but not as both in the same meal.
+Must be unflavored fat-free (skim), unflavored low-fat (1%), flavored fat-free (skim), or flavored low-fat (1%) milk for children six years old and older. - 4 Alternate protein products must meet the requirements in CFR Appendix A to Part 226. - Cooked beans, peas, and lentils may credit as either a vegetable or a meat alternate, but not as both in the same meal.
 Immature beans and peas, such as green beans, wax beans, and green peas credit as a vegetable only; they do not credit as a meat alternate. - 6 Yogurt must contain no more than 23 grams of total sugars per 6 ounces. - Pasteurized full-strength juice may only be used to meet the vegetable or fruit requirement at one meal, including snack, per day. - 8 A vegetable may be used to meet the entire fruit requirement.
 When two vegetables are served at lunch or supper, two different kinds of vegetables must be served. - 9 At least one serving per day, across all eating occasions, must be whole grain-rich.
 Grain-based desserts do not count towards meeting the grain component with the exception of sweet crackers (e.g., graham crackers of any shape and animal crackers). - 10 Breakfast cereals must contain no more than 6 grams of sugar per dry ounce.

-Child & Adult Care Food Program Snack Food Chart for Ages 1-18
+Missouri Department of Health & Senior Services Child & Adult Care Food Program Snack Food Chart for Ages 1 to 18